* Top retail chains report Nov. same-store sales Dec. 2-3

 This year, analysts got more bullish on prospects for November as customer traffic picked up closer to Thanksgiving Day on Nov.
 26, according to Jharonne Martis, director of consumer research for Thomson Reuters.

 Ahead of Black Friday, the day after Thanksgiving when retailers offer eye-popping deals, November same-store sales were expected to rise 1.8 percent.
-They are now expected to notch a 2.4 percent gain.

 SEEKING CLARITY ON THE TOP LINE